hkpeaks/peakrs/README.md

 With the power of Python bindings, Peakrs can offer effective mean to support your machine learning exerciese interacting with Pytorch and Tensorflow.

-## The Folder "preview-file" is Python Call Rust
+## The Folder "py-peakrs" is Python Running Rust Version of the Peaks

 This app is written in Rust with Python binding using Pyo3.
 See preview-file.py for instruction.

 The following Peaks.py does not has rust code, however it use a C++ file seek function, it can run very fast.

-## The File "preview.py" is Python without Call Rust
+## The File "preview.py" is Python Running File Seek C++ API
 This app is uploaded in this repository and used to validate and preview CSV files.
 For every 1% position of a CSV file, it will extract one row for validation and preview.
 On the screen, it will display 20 rows but will output all validated rows to a disk file.
 If you have any issues with this app, please leave your message at    https://github.com/hkpeaks/pypeaks/issues.

 The app will gradually expand to become an ETL Framework for Polars (and/or Pandas, DuckDB, NumPy) with the implementation of the newly designed SQL statements.
 The ETL script will be compatible with the Peaks Consolidation https://github.com/hkpeaks/peaks-consolidation, meaning you can run the script using Python with Polars or purely using the Peaks runtime without Python.